TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 ## Method: `getFCD`

 Returns the next expected downlink frame counter.
-In LoRaWan, this counter must match on both sides, server and end-node, for a transmission to be successful.
+In LoRaWan, this counter must match on both sides, server, and end-node, for a transmission to be successful.
 Please note that although the counter is 32bit, the frame itself contains only the lowest 16bits of the message.
 Nonetheless, the message is encrypted using all 32bits of the FCD in the key.
-Therefore, it _must_ be upto date and in sync.
+Therefore, it _must_ be up to date and in sync.
 If the readout is unsuccessful, the method returns 0.
 However, the first frame after a reset is also sent with frame number 0.

 ```c
 uint32_t getFCD();